100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Tue-Thu: 5.30-10.30 p.m.; Fri: 4.30-10.30 p.m.; Sat: 12-10.30 p.m.; Sun:12-9.30 p.m.

-As with the sister outlet at Maxwell, the food choices are endless and the beers come in 16-oz shaker glasses.
-Note that the guest beers at the two stalls rarely overlap, and the events take place at only one outlet, not both.
-To make it easier to find the stall, go to the eastern end of the food centre closer to Dakota MRT station.
-They have loyalty programmes based on (a) 25 Untappd check-ins or (b) eight draft beers on a stamp card.
+As with the sister outlet at Maxwell, the food choices are endless and the beers come in 10-oz or 16-oz shaker glasses.
+Note that the guest beers and events at the two stalls rarely overlap but both have loyalty programmes based on (a) 25 Untappd check-ins or (b) nine draft beers on a stamp card.

 In Bad Company *